 Partnerships will be supported by SCC between:

-- SCC and providers i.e.: maintained nurseries & schools, Early Years PVI providers and childminders
+- SCC and providers, that is maintained nurseries and schools, Early Years (private, voluntary and independent) providers and childminders

 - Providers working with other providers,

 - Providers and parents, carers